DDTBOX/tutorials/DDTBox Documentation.md

 ###Temporal decoding

-Temporal decoding performs MVPA on the pattern of potential amplitude at each time point within a time window of interest.
+Temporal decoding performs MVPA on the pattern of potential amplitudes at each time point within a time window of interest.
 A separate decoding analysis is done for each electrode.
 The features in this decoding approach are the potential amplitudes at each time point for a given electrode.
 For example, if there are 10 samples within the time window of interest then there will be 10 features used for analyses (i.e. 10 dimensions in the dataset).